 Limitations of Wealth Management and Non-Investment Consulting/Implementation Services.
 SFG does not serve as a law firm, accounting firm, or insurance agency, and no portion of SFG's services should be construed as legal, accounting, or insurance implementation services.
 Accordingly, SFG does not prepare estate planning documents, tax returns, or sell insurance products.
-Unless specifically agreed in writing, neither SFG nor its representatives are responsible to implement any wealth management / financial plans or financial planning advice; provide ongoing wealth management / financial planning services; or provide ongoing monitoring of wealth management / financial plans or financial planning advice.
+Unless specifically agreed in writing, neither SFG nor its representatives are responsible to implement any wealth management / financial plans or financial planning advice; provide ongoing wealth management / financial plans or financial planning advice; provide ongoing wealth management / financial planning advice.
 The client retains absolute discretion over all such implementation decisions and is free to accept or reject any recommendation from SFG and its representatives.
 To the extent requested by a client, SFG may recommend the services of other professionals for certain non-investment implementation purposes (i.e., attorneys, accountants, insurance agents, etc.).
 Clients are under no obligation to engage the services of any recommended professional, who are responsible for the quality and competency of the services they provide.